model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

   bool`, where `T` is some arbitrary type that can be quantified over.
 This interface is familiar to developers, but the code generation is tricky, as CBMC level quantifiers only allow certain kinds of expressions.
-This necessiates a rewrite of the `Fn` closure to a compliant expression.
+This necessitates a rewrite of the `Fn` closure to a compliant expression.
 - Letting the user supply the **harnesses for checking contracts** is a source of unsoundness, if corner cases are not adequately covered.
-Ideally Kani would generate the check harness automatically, but this is difficult both because heap datastructures are potentially infinite, and also because it must observe user-level type invariants.
+Ideally Kani would generate the check harness automatically, but this is difficult both because heap data structures are potentially infinite, and also because it must observe user-level type invariants.

   A complete solution for this is not known to us but there are ongoing